SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

  - [Are we getting overly aggressive in comments towards homework questions (again)?](http://meta.stackoverflow.com/questions/272421/are-we-getting-overly-aggressive-in-comments-towards-homework-questions-again).
  - [Is this constructive or am I just being rude?](http://meta.stackoverflow.com/questions/275689/is-this-constructive-or-am-i-just-being-rude).

-it seems fairly clear that these should be flagged as "offensive" or "non-constructive", also if OP can't keep his cool they will lead to [flame post](http://meta.stackoverflow.com/questions/332276/i-lost-my-temper-did-i).
-However the comments above are a selection of comments with declined, and helpful, non-constructive flags, comments by high-rep users and one is a comment from a moderator (later edited to be less offensive).
+it seems fairly clear that these should be flagged as "offensive" or "non-constructive".
+Also, if an OP cannot keep their cool, it will eventually lead to [flame posts](http://meta.stackoverflow.com/questions/332276/i-lost-my-temper-did-i).
+With such a mixed response, the question is:

 ***Should such comments be included in the "bad feed" of a classifier or not?
 Do we want to hunt down such comments by an automatic system looking for rudeness?***